haystack/murmur/README.md

 To install the Docker Engine select your [Linux distribution](https://docs.docker.com/engine/install/#server) and follow the instructions to install.

 Currently you need a gmail account in order for Murmur to send verification emails, such as registration confirmation.
-In order for Murmur to log in to your gmail account you need to [enable less secure logins](https://support.google.com/accounts/answer/6010255?hl=en).

 Next set up the environment variables.
 The only variables you should need to set are your gmail username and password.

 1. `cp .env.example .env`
 2. Fill in the correct values in `.env` for your gmail account.
 Put your gmail address and a google app password.
+3. `cp private.py.example private.py`
+4. Fill in the correct values in `private.py` such as your AWS IDs for message-attachment storage.
-3. Use `make` to create the database and create a superuser account to login
+5. Use `make` to create the database and create a superuser account to login
-4. Check it out on `localhost:8000`
+6. Check it out on `localhost:8000`

+#### setup the database
+* change the root mysql account to one written in `.env`
+* make sure you can log in to mysql with the password in the command line: `mysql -u root -p`

 #### Starting and Stopping Docker